 Enrollment: Closed

-Hearing Intervention Follow-Up Study, Randomized Trial of Telehealth vs. Conventional Hearing Care Delivery in the ACHIEVE Study with hearing aid users
+Hearing Intervention Follow-Up Study, Randomized Trial of Telehealth vs. Conventional Hearing Care Delivery in the ACHIEVE Study with Hearing Aid Users (ACHIEVE-HIFU)

 This study is a multi-site randomized controlled trial comparing conventional in-person hearing health care (HHC) vs. in-person HHC plus telehealth audiology sessions among existing hearing aid users with mild-to-moderate hearing loss.
-Participants were randomized to either a hearing intervention (conventional clinic-based delivery of hearing services and technologies) or an aging education control intervention (one-on-one sessions with a health educator on topics important for healthy aging) with 2 years of follow-up.
-The ARCT lab is a pilot study site and quality control site for this trial.
+The ARCT Lab designed the hearing interventions (telehealth and conventional sessions), completed pilot studies, and was responsible for study quality assurance and control for this trial.

 Enrollment: Closed

 This study is a 3-year follow-up to the Aging and Cognitive Health Evaluation in Elders (ACHIEVE) randomized controlled study, with the specific aim to determine the long-term effect of hearing intervention vs. successful aging/delayed hearing intervention on rates of cognitive decline and incident mild cognitive impairment or dementia.
-The ARCT lab is a quality control site for this trial.
+The ARCT Lab provides the intervention quality control for this trial.

 Status: Active